nikvdp/searxng-ai-kit/README.cli.md

 # SearXNG CLI

-A command-line interface for the SearXNG privacy-respecting metasearch engine.
-Search the web from your terminal with support for 180+ search engines.
+A command-line interface, Python library, and MCP server for the SearXNG privacy-respecting metasearch engine.
+Search the web from your terminal, integrate into Python projects, or connect AI assistants with support for 180+ search engines.

+## Features

+🔍 **CLI tool** - Search from your terminal using SearXNG's 180+ search engines
+🐍 **Python library** - Programmatic search and URL content retrieval
+🔌 **MCP server** - AI assistant integration with stdio and HTTP modes
+📦 **Standalone binaries** - Pre-built executables for Linux, Windows, and macOS

 ## Installation